dan-fritchman/Thesis/content.md

 _Reading_ schematics (as pictures) requires any old computer. _Writing_ them can in principal be done with general-purpose image editing software (e.g. Inkscape), or even as raw text.
 But maintaining their structural validity as schematics, and making them nicer to interact with _as circuits_ is generally done best in a dedicated editor application.

 The Hdl21 schematic system accordingly includes a web-stack graphical editor.
-It runs in three primary contexts (1) as a standalone desktop application, (2) as an extension to the popular IDE VsCode, and (3) as a web application.
+It runs in three primary contexts:

+- (1) as a standalone desktop application,
+- (2) as an extension to the popular IDE VsCode, and
+- (3) as a web application.

 Figure~\ref{fig:schematic-system} outlines the overall system.
 The IDE platform is pictured in Figure~\ref{fig:schematic-vscode}.

 \setkeys{Gin}{width=\linewidth}
 ![schematic-system](./fig/hdl21-schematic-system.png "Hdl21 Schematic System")